2024PaperCode/Location-planning-of-flexible-distribution-network/README.md

 The following points should be noted:

-  1、For all cases in the paper, due to the low solution efficiency of the W matrix, we adopted acceleration techniques for it: for small-scale cases, we adopted the **graph decomposition technique**, i.e., instead of treating the system as an integrated 66-bus system, it is regarded as two 33-bus systems.
-Each system has its own OPF, and communication between systems is carried out via SOPs or PRFCs (or treated as a virtual "wire").
-For more detailed information on graph decomposition techniques, please refer to [A Two-Stage
+  1、For all cases in the paper, due to the low solution efficiency of the W matrix, therefore, here we provide two methods to accelerate the solution: for small-scale cases, we adopted the **graph decomposition technique**, i.e., instead of treating the system as an integrated 66-bus system, it is regarded as two 33-bus systems.
+Each system has its own
-Decomposition Approach for AC Optimal Power Flow] (doi: 10.1109/TPWRS.2020.3002189).
+  OPF, and communication between systems is carried out via SOPs or PRFCs (or treated as a virtual "wire").
+For more detailed information on graph decomposition techniques, please refer to [A Two-Stage Decomposition Approach for AC Optimal Power Flow] (doi: 10.1109/TPWRS.2020.3002189).
 For large-scale cases, we adopted dual technology, and the dualization of the problem is  detailed in <<dual-OPF-CE.pdf>>.
-It should be noted that Reference [Zero Duality Gap in Optimal Power Flow Problem] (doi: 10.1109/TPWRS.2011.2160974) has proven that the relaxation problem and the dual OPF problem in the main text **satisfy strong duality**, that is, its dual gap is zero. **Therefore,the two solving methods are essentially equivalent.**
+It should be noted that Reference [Zero Duality Gap in Optimal Power Flow Problem] (doi: 10.1109/TPWRS.2011.2160974) has proven that the relaxation problem and the dual OPF problem in the main text **satisfy strong duality**, that is, its dual gap is zero. **Therefore,the two solving methods are essentially equivalent.**  In addition, there are many other methods to accelerate the solution of SDP, such as partitioning the W matrix and then using the sparsity of the matrix to accelerate the solution, etc.

   2、The solution accuracy is generally set to 1e-7, but in order to accelerate the calculation in the paper, we set the solution accuracy to 1e-4.
 It should be noted that the accuracy of 1e-4 roughly meets the accuracy requirements, and the optimal gap between the two is very small , for example, for IEEE 33 bus system, the value is 78.34 when